balfieri/cordic/README.md

 </pre>

 <p>
 Currently, test_cordic.cpp does its own checking within a small tolerance.
-In the near future, I'd like to have the Cordic.cpp library itself do optional checking of computations.
+In the near future, we'd like to have the Cordic.cpp library itself do optional checking of computations so that tests can focus exclusively on generating new test cases.
 </p>

 <p>
 We need to add a "cordreal" real number class that follows all the rules of any C++ floating-point number but uses Cordic as its underlying implementation.
 Note that there will be no need to do anything special for complex numbers.
-C++ complex<> class and associated math functions fall out naturally by using complex&lt;cordreal&gt;.
+The C++ complex<> class and associated math functions fall out naturally by using complex&lt;cordreal&gt;.
 </p>